TsakirisDimitris/TsakirisDimitris/README.md

 # Hi there, I'm Dimitris Tsakiris! 👋

+### About Me

-🎓 I'm an undergraduate student at the Department of Computer Science and Engineering (CSE), University of Ioannina (Greece).
+🎓 I’m currently an undergraduate Student at University of Ioannina, in the Computer Science and Engineering department.
+🧠 I'm especially interested in Python, algorithmic thinking, and building practical, data-driven projects that solve real problems.
+📈 I have a strong background in mathematics, which helps me think analytically and develop efficient solutions.

 ### 🧠 Tech Stack